engineerbaz/AWS-Cloud-Knowledge/README.md

 **Amazon Web Services** ([AWS](https://aws.amazon.com/what-is-aws/?nc1=f_cc)) is a collection of various Cloud Computing services and applications that offers flexible, reliable, easy-to-use, and cost-effective solutions.

+AWS being the market leader in cloud world.

 # AWS Cloud

 ## **Table of Content**